-Are Prenuptial Agreements Valid in Arizona?
+Are Prenuptial Agreement Enforceable in Arizona

 However, written premarital agreements entered into before marriage are treated differently than post-nuptial agreements entered after the parties become married.
 A Premarital Agreement will be enforced as long as both parties had full prior disclosure of the financial condition of the other party or such disclosure of that information was expressly waived in the written agreement, both parties voluntarily entered into the agreement, and the court does not find the agreement to be unconscionable.
 A Post-Nuptial Agreement, however, is only enforceable if the court finds it to be fair and equitable; thereby making them significantly more prone to attack.